Author:

 Ieva Vītola

-Oral tradition and its expressions, including language as a vehicle of intangible cultural heritage
+Oral traditions and their expressions, including language as a vehicle of intangible cultural heritage

 Social practices, rituals and festive events